 DOT creates Slow Zones in response to applications from communities.
 After each round of applications, DOT selects appropriate locations and works with the community to devise a plan to install the Slow Zone.
 Slow Zones must be approved by the local Community Board.
 DOT has worked with communities throughout the city to create Slow Zones.
-Read more about the proposed and installed slow zones
+Read more about the Neighborhood Slow Zones already installed across New York City’s five boroughs

 Slow Zone Treatments